obaidcuet/Getting_and_Cleaning_Data/CodeBook.md

 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This dataset has total 68 columns and 180 rows.
+Apart from that it also has column headings.
-First two columns of this data set containg "activity" & "subject" and rest of the colums contains "mean" for the corresponding measurements denoded the the column name.
+First two columns of this data set is "activity" & "subject".
+Rest of the colums contain "mean" of the corresponding measurements denoded by the column name for corresponding "activity" & "subject" in the 1st two columns.

-# Decsription of each columns in the tidy dataset ""tidy.data.txt"
+# Decsription of each columns in the tidy dataset "tidy.data.txt"
 [1] "activity"
 - Data Type: character
 - Activity done by the subject during the original experiment.